how-to-firebase/full-stack-firebase/cloud-firestore/security-rules.md

 A public-facing database wouldn't be complete without a security system.

-Firestore and Firebase Storage both use Firebase's new security rules syntax, which the original Firebase Realtime Database uses the original JSON security rules syntax.
+Firestore and Firebase Storage both use Firebase's new security rules syntax, while the original Firebase Realtime Database uses the original JSON security rules syntax.
 Both systems are easy enough to work with.

 The gist of security rules is that you'll be granting read and/or write access to individual nodes of your database.